 Our fees change from time to time.
 The majority of fees are displayed on boards either side of our entrance doors but please enquire at Reception if you wish to confirm a fee before you accept our services.

 Extra fees will apply for an extended consultation, certain procedures, tests, injections and medical supplies.
-Some discounts apply for holders of Community Services Cards and High User Health Cards (conditions apply).
+Some discounts apply for holders of Community Services Cards.

 If you visit us as a casual patient and have not used us previously, we will need to see proof of eligibility for publicly funded health and disability services in New Zealand.
 Please bring along your passport with visa or other valid documentation.
 If you are not able to provide proof of your eligibility when you visit us, we will need to charge a non-resident fee.
 This will be reduced to a casual fee once you have provided the proof required.